 The characters , , , , , and , are "special" in the path template syntax.
-This means that, for example, if you want a character to appear in your paths, you'll need to be careful that you don't accidentally write a function call.
+This means that, for example, if you want a $\circ$ character to appear in your paths, you'll need to be careful that you don't accidentally write a function call.
 To escape any of these characters (except {, and , outside a function argument), prefix it with a .
-For example, s becomes s; s becomes s, etc. The only exceptions are:
+For example, becomes , etc. The only exceptions are: